alem-01/alem_public/subjects/flutter_piscine/namedOptionalSum/README.md

 ### Named parameters

 In Dart you can declare functions that require explicit naming for arguments.
+Compare 2 functions below.

 ```dart
 // Instead of